5 cm (film)

 5 cm is an Indonesian drama film, directed by Rizal Mantovani and starring Herjunot Ali and Fedi Nuril.
 It is based on the novel 5 cm by Donny Dhirgantoro, and was released on December 12, 2012.

 Soundtrack album

 5 cm Original Motion Pictures Soundtrack is a mini album released by Nidji and released by Musica Studios on January 4, 2013.
 The album is not officially sold in physical format, but are available only through digital podcast services such as iTunes and MelOn.

+Casts

+The main cast in the movie 5cm: